-10. We conclude that the guidance on other facts and circumstances is not always sufficient since stakeholders frequently refer to IFRS Interpretations Committee material.
-We recommend that the principles from the March 2015 IFRIC Update are incorporated into IFRS 11 to facilitate the application of the guidance on other facts and circumstances.
-Whilst we do not expect the detail of IFRS Interpretations Committee materials to be routinely added into principles-based standards, in this case there are principles that could usefully be included.
-(See Appendix 1 paragraph A37).
+9. We conclude that the guidance on other facts and circumstances is not always sufficient since agenda decisions published by the IFRS Interpretations Committee are frequently referred to.
+We recommend that the IFRS Interpretations Committee explanatory material is incorporated into IFRS 11 to facilitate application of the guidance on other facts and circumstances.
+(See Appendix 1 paragraph A36).